osequi/old-somenage/src/components/typography/Headings/Headings.md

 - Changing the font size and line height of an element makes the typographic grid broken.
 - The new element must add margins/paddings to re-align itself with the original grid.
 - Iain Lamb's Typograph makes it right: http://lamb.cc/typograph/ using a different scale than Modular Scale.
+Right means only for single-line headings.
+Multi-line headings and other stuff like `<code>` breaks the grid.
 - I made my own calculation to work with Modular Scale.
 Now headings should follow the grid, however due to another problem, the leading trim, the grid gets distorted.

 ### The leading trim problem